 Associates

 UnborderED Knowledge continues to grow through the energy and insight of our associates.
-These researchers, students, and community members contribute their own perspectives and areas of expertise to our collaborative work in research, training, and mentorship.
-Though not originally part of the partnership application, they play an essential part in expanding our community of inclusive and accessible knowledge.
+These researchers, students, and community members contribute their perspectives and expertise to our collaborative work in research, training, and mentorship.
+As valued collaborators, they contribute in an independent capacity and do not represent UnborderED Knowledge in an official or institutional role.

 Evren Altinkas